Scattering of massive particles from black holes and naked singularities: Introduction

 \section{Introduction}

-The cosmic censorship hypothesis \citep{Penrose1969} proposes that singularities arising from continual gravitational collapse are hidden behind an event horizon, that is, inside black holes (BHs).
-Thus, the singularity cannot be detected by an external observer.
+The cosmic censorship conjecture \citep{Penrose1969} proposes that singularities arising from continual gravitational collapse are hidden behind an event horizon, that is, inside black holes (BHs).
+Thus, the singularity would not be detectable by an external observer.
 However, direct evidence for the presence of BHs requires the detection of the event horizon, from which no particles or light can escape.
-Evidence for the presence of event horizons in black hole candidates is strong but inconclusive \cite[e.g.,][]{AKL02}.
-Studies of gravitational collapse have shown that naked singularities (NkS), hypothetical compact objects in which the singularity is exposed to an external observer, can also form as the final state of continual collapse \cite[see][]{JMN11,JMN14}.
+Evidence for the presence of event horizons in black hole candidates is strong but inconclusive \cite[e.g.,][]{AKL02,Cardoso2019,EHT6}.
+Several studies have shown that naked singularities (NkS), hypothetical compact objects in which the singularity is exposed to an external observer, can also form as the final state of gravitational collapse \cite[][]{eardleySmarr1979,christodoulou1984,oriPiran1990,joshiBook1993,giamboGiannoniMagliPiccione2004,JMN11}.
 Therefore, studying various aspects of NkS has been a subject of great theoretical interest, particularly in the framework of testing their existence.